3a1/Zodiak/USAGE.md

 A: The "Only Enemies" mode only works with default player models.
 If a player is using a custom model, the mode may not function correctly.

 **Q: The ESP isn’t working for me in fullscreen mode, how can I fix this?**
 A: Cheat is not made to work in fullscreen, but sometimes it can work.
 Try navigating to the properties of the `hl.exe` file and disabling fullscreen optimizations.
-If that not work, only thing is if you have a dual monitor or more setup esp could work for you in fullscreen when second screen is turned on.
+If that not work, only thing is if you have a two or more monitors, esp could work for you in fullscreen when second screen is turned on.